proteincakery.com

 Ingredients

-• Granulated erythritol (or monk fruit erythritol blend)
+• 2 teaspoons (8g) granulated erythritol (or monk fruit erythritol blend)

-• Stevia (optional, omit if using monk fruit erythritol blend)
+• 1 mini scoop stevia (optional, omit if using monk fruit erythritol blend)

-• Sugar free chocolate chips (I used these dark chocolate chips)
+• 2 tablespoons (28g) sugar free chocolate chips (I used these dark chocolate chips)

 1. Preheat your oven to 325F, and line a baking sheet with parchment paper.